 In her free time, Juliana loves to read, travel, hike, run, and spend time with her husband and two teenage daughters.

 Alvaro “Al” Fajardo joined the Prentice team in February 2015 as a Speech and Language Pathologist Assistant/Instructional Assistant for Junior High.
-This year he is working primarily as a SLPA under the supervision of amazing Speech Language Pathologists Juliana Clark and Debra Brunner.
-He assists students inside the classroom with language support and outside of the classroom with social facilitation.
-He also serves as Yearbook Adviser, and leads the Hip Hop Dance Club after school.
+He works under the supervision of Speech Language Pathologists, Juliana Clark and Debra Brunner.
+Al provides speech and language support to elementary and junior high students and serves as the Yearbook Adviser for the junior high elective class.

 Al received his Associates of Arts from the Speech Language Pathology Assistant (SLPA) Program at Santa Ana College in 2014.
 While in the program he started the National Student Speech Language Hearing Association Chapter (NSSLHA) to network SLPA Program students at Santa Ana College.
 Serving as Vice President and President during the club’s initial year, Al was responsible for planning meetings and seminars to supplement classroom instruction.
 He also created the idea of having an annual Pinning Ceremony to recognize the program’s graduates.
-Currently he is pursing his B.A. in Communicative Disorders at Cal State Fullerton.
+Currently he is pursing his Bachelor of Arts in Communicative Disorders at Cal State Fullerton.

-During his free time he loves spending time with his family and friends.
-He also helps his friends coach an award winning Pep Flag team-the Carson High School Flaggies.
-You might have seen the ’05 team in Gwen Stefani’s Hollaback Girl Music Video.
-Al is very happy to be a part of the Prentice Family.
-He hopes that his knowledge in the areas of speech and language help contribute to continue to make Prentice the great school that it is.
+During his free time he loves being around his family, friends, and dogs August and Enzo.
+Al is very happy to be part of the Prentice Family.
+He hopes that his knowledge in the areas of speech and language contribute to the success of many students at Prentice.